 I get asked a lot if I think that Gary Renard is a fraud.
 In the circles of A Course in Miracles it’s a common question.
 It’s also a funny question and I am never quite sure how to answer it.
 The truth is, I don’t know Gary.
 I’ve never met him, never personally attended any workshops with him.
 Calling someone a fraud is a serious charge, and it’s not one that should be leveled either quickly or casually.

 My involvement with Renard boils down to the fact that I’ve read The Disappearance of the Universe.
 In fact, I read it several times.
 In the early stages of my study of A Course in Miracles, I found Renard’s book to be accessible and helpful.
-Even now, when I do not give Mr. Renard as much attention as I did in the beginning, I continue to believe that his first book grasps the core concepts of the course, laying them out in a way that’s easy to understand.
+Even now, when I do not give Gary Renard as much attention as I did in the beginning, I continue to believe that his first book grasps the core concepts of the Course, laying them out in a way that’s easy to understand.
 There is a reason Gary’s work is relatively popular in the ACIM community, and it’s not all because of Arten and Pursah.

-I know that people get bent out of shape about Arten and Pursah, the ascended masters who taught ACIM to Renard, and who are featured so prominently in his writing.
+I know that people get bent out of shape about Arten and Pursah, the ascended masters who purportedly taught ACIM to Renard, and who are featured so prominently in his writing.
 Come on, they say.
 A couple of ascended masters showed up in his living room?
 And he recorded them but then destroyed the tapes?
 Isn’t it a little too perfect?
 A little too self-promotional?
 Oh and hey – isn’t he hawking some vitamins now?